 Separation of Powers and the Control of the Effects of Faction

 The Supreme Court

-The 2022 Constitution Camp will be held July 11-15 on the Mizzou Campus in Columbia.
+The 2022 Constitution Camp was held July 11-15 on the Mizzou Campus in Columbia.
 Applications will open in Spring 2023 for the next cohort.

 Registration Fee, Lodging, and Board